Connecticut River Line: Reconstruction and resumed service

-In order to shorten travel times on the Vermonter and add additional local service to the populated Connecticut River Valley, the Connecticut River Line was rebuilt with $73 million in federal American Recovery and Reinvestment Act money and $10 million in state funds.
+In order to shorten travel times on the Vermonter and add additional local service to the populated Connecticut River Valley, the Connecticut River Line was rebuilt with $73 million in federal American Recovery and Reinvestment Act of 2009 money and $10 million in state funds.
 The restoration work on the line included the replacement of about 95,000 ties; installation of 49 mi of new continuously welded rail; new active warning signals and crossing gates at 23 public grade crossings and four private crossings; upgrades to six bridges; and the first phase of a new signal installation.
 Restoration work began in August 2012 and was scheduled to be completed in 2016.

 A 100-person Norfolk Southern Railway work crew began major track work on July 7, 2014, intending to complete the line's upgrade over the summer.
 The arrival of the NS crew allowed the Pan Am crews, who had previously started the track work, to focus on grade crossings and other work on the line.

 Commuter rail service has been proposed for the corridor, running between Springfield and Greenfield with four daily round trips.
 A 2014 state transportation funding bill included $30 million for acquiring used MBTA Commuter Rail rolling stock and new locomotives for the service.
-On August 20, 2014, the state finalized a $17 million deal to purchase the line from Pan Am.
+On August 20, 2014, the state finalized a $17 million deal to purchase the line from Pan Am Southern.